-- Julia Pearson, husband, and two dependent children each own \$600 in stock in General Motors.
-Because the total value of their holdings is \$2,400, Julia must disclose the stock as an investment on Schedule A-1. - Pat and Mark Johnson, a married couple, jointly own Classic Autos.
+Julia Pearson, spouse, and two dependent children each own \$600 in stock in General Motors.
+Because the total value of their holdings is \$2,400, Julia must disclose the stock as an investment on Schedule A-1.
+Pat and Mark Johnson, a married couple, jointly own Classic Autos.
 Mark must disclose Classic Autos as an investment on Schedule A-2.
-To determine the reportable value of the investment, Mark will aggregate the value of his 50% interest and Pat's 50% interest.
-Thus, if the total value of the business entity is \$150,000, he will check the box \$100,001 - \$1,000,000 in Part 1 of Schedule A-2.
-(Also see Reference Pamphlet, page 11, for an example of how to calculate reportable income.)
+To determine the reportable value of the investment, Mark will aggregate the value of each of their 50% interest.
+Thus, if the total value of the business entity is \$150,000, Mark will check the box \$100,001 - \$1,000,000 in Part 1 of Schedule A-2.
+(Also see Reference Pamphlet, page 12, for an example of how to calculate reportable income.)

-- The Johnsons also own the property where Classic Autos is located.
-To determine the reportable value of the real property, Mark will again aggregate the value of his 50% interest and Pat's 50% interest to determine the amount to report in Part 4 of Schedule A-2. - Katie Lee rents out a room in her home.
-She receives \$6,000 a year in rental income.
-Katie will report the fair market value of the rental portion of her residence and the income received on Schedule B.
+The Johnsons also own the property where Classic Autos is located.
+To determine the reportable value of the real property, Mark will again aggregate the value of each of their 50% interest to determine the amount to report in Part 4 of Schedule A-2.

+Katie Lee rents out a room in their home.
+Katie receives \$6,000 a year in rental income.
+Katie will report the fair market value of the rental portion of the residence and the income received on Schedule B.